 - So, if you do not own a meat thermometer yet and don’t intend to buy one, those timetables on roasting the meat can be very useful.

 - The best part about using the thermometer is that you don’t have to calculate the cooking times when it comes to different bird parts weighing more or less than what a particular recipe states.

 - Sticking the thermometer in the thickest part of the meat and reading the inner temperature allows you to end up the process in time and to ensure eating safe yet still moist and juicy meat.

-- Of course, the cooking time depends on your oven as well, not all ovens are top when it comes to the exact temperature.
-You have to know your oven and adjust times accordingly.
+- Of course, the cooking time depends on your oven as well, not all ovens are very precise when it comes to the exact temperature.
+You have to know your oven and adjust the times accordingly.